davidakachaos/mars_rovers/README.md

 rspec
 ```
 ## Coding style
 I try to follow the Rubocop specs as much as possible.
 Rubocop is also part of the Guardfile to keep tabs on myself to keep using the style.
-If a style causes troubles, or isn't needed, it can be turned off.
+If a style causes troubles or isn't needed, it can be turned off.

+## Remarks, retrospect, git commits etc
+For this project I didn't create many commits, I am aware of that.
+In retrospect, I think it would be useful to have more of those, but I'm too far in the challenge to change that now.
+The challenge is a nice one, and I'm aware there are many solutions to this.
+I hope to show a consistent style here and code that works.